More Resources to Support Your 'Rockstar' Leadership Career

 You can have the most amazing vision in the world, but if you don't follow it up with a clear set of values that you use to drive your decision-making, you'll end up being in the Trump, Kardashian, camp.
 Some success (depending upon how you measure it), but not really adding a whole lot to the world.
 Not making a positive dent.

 If you've never created an Inner Compass get to it now.
 If you've already got one in place, make sure that it is up-to-date and still reflects where you want to go and how you want to get there.
-In the free training, Mindset of a High-Performance Employee, you'll find templates to help you do this.
+In the training, My Career, My Choice, you'll find templates to help you do this.

 Using their Inner Compass high performance, remarkable leaders hold themselves to a higher standard.
 When they let their standards drop they use a mantra like, "I am better than that, the next time I intend to .... " They fix problems they create, and they work at anticipating how they can avoid problems before they arise.